 I went to nursing school several years ago, dropping out before finishing so I could have my third child.
-I've always been interested in medicine and human anatomy and physiology, so it only follows that I'm excited about teaching my children about it too.
+I've always been interested in medicine and human anatomy and physiology, so it only follows that I'm excited about teaching my children about the circulatory sytem.

 We've been reading through the Usborne Science Encyclopedia for science, and we've just moved into the section on the human body.
 Earlier this week we talked about the circulatory system, so in an effort to help the kids understand the flow of blood around the body, I came up with this hands-on activity (I am NOT a fan of worksheets, fill-in-the-blank, etc. so I'm always looking for a creative way to get the information into my kids' long-term memory).